Olaminiyi/DEVOPS-TOOLING-WEBSITE-SOLUTION/README.md

 # IMPLEMENTING A WEB SOLUTION FOR A DEVOPS TEAM USING LAMP STACK WITH REMOTE DATABASE AND NFS SERVER
 DevOps Project

-This project uses a set of DevOps tools that will help the team in their day-to-day activities of managing, developing, testing, deploying, and monitoring different projects.
+This project uses a set of DevOps tools that will help the team in their day-to-day activities of managing, developing, testing, deploying, and monitoring different projects

 ### A single DevOps tooling Solution that will be used in this solution include: